elys-network/elys/x/molecule/spec/README.md

 Create a vault account address to manage funds per vault?
 Or manage all funds in molecule module account?

+### Vault types

+Vaults are splitted into major vault and minor vault.
+Major vault relies fully on oracle price.
+Minor vault relies on both liquidity and oracle for swap operation.

+### Fees

+Fees are collected for each operation interacting with molecule module.

 ### Slippage

+Slippage is applied to secure liquidity providers' bonded liquidity.

 There should be well-formed slippage calculator considering oracle.
 (Consider GMX model)